 The full game is just beautiful to look at, with graphics plucked from the very imagination of George Lucas himself.
 The sandy banks of Jakku, ice plains of Hoth, lush forests of Endor and bubbling tar pits of Solace all look wonderful and resurrected my inner child, obsessed with Star Wars.
-The soundscape is all taken from the extensive library at Skywalker Sound with every engine hum, blaster sound, and musical interlude so authentic its like the cantina band are in your living room.
-Games are played from either first person or third person perspective, of which I was a fan on the former.
-Aiming is slightly cumbersome, but generally forgiving.
-It can be a little frustrating at some points, as those with explosive shots, or generally more powerful guns take you out despite you landing many more shots on them first.
+The soundscape is all taken from the extensive library at Skywalker Sound with every engine hum, blaster sound, and musical interlude so authentic it’s like the cantina band is in your living room.
+Games are played from either first-person or third-person perspectives, of which I was a fan of the former.
+Aiming is slightly cumbersome but generally forgiving.
+It can be a little frustrating at some points, as those with explosive shots, or generally, more powerful guns take you out despite you landing many more shots on them first.
 This leads me on to my quest.
 I got the standard E-11 Blaster, and whilst it served me well for over 100 games, I was playing to get to level 25.
 Too many times I found myself getting killed by a single shot and as my highlighted killer returns to the battlefield, I can see his weapon of choice… the DL-44

 My journey took me through all 10 different game types which I have outlined below:

-A massive 40 player skirmish on the battle-scarred landscape of Jakku shown in Star Wars: The Force Awakens.
+A massive 40-player skirmish on the battle-scarred landscape of Jakku is shown in Star Wars: The Force Awakens.
 Teams fight for various key points to drive the enemy back.
-Its big, its epic and easily one of the best maps in the game.
+It’s big, its epic and easily one of the best maps in the game.

 Similar to Turning point, but played on all the other big maps in Star Wars Battlefront.
 Players can use both ground and air vehicles in order to secure victory for your team.